-Wing Commander Anthony Desmond Joseph Lovell served with the Royal Air Force during World War Two.
-Over the course of five years with the Royal Air Force, he flew Spitfires and claimed many victories over the enemy.
+Wing Commander Anthony Desmond Joseph Lovell served with the Royal Air Force during the Second World War.
+Over the course of 5 years with the Royal Air Force, he flew Spitfires and claimed many victories over the enemy.

 The Battle of Britain